 One of the new major components of the ODP program is the establishment of six regional training centers, which are organized and managed by the Timbers and OYSA.
 The training centers are located in the cities of Beaverton, Bend, Eugene/Salem, Gresham, Medford and Vancouver, Wash.
 Starting each fall, each center targets elite male players in the U-12 to U-15 age groups in each area.
 From these training centers, a pool of players are chosen to form a state ODP team at the various age levels for regional and national competitions.
 This program enables the Timbers and OYSA to aid in player development in conjunction with local clubs.

-Timbers Academy teams are formed at the U-16 and U-18 age groups, and compete in U.S. Soccer Developmental Academy leagues.
+Timbers Academy teams are formed at the U-14, U-16 and U-18 age groups, and compete in U.S. Soccer Developmental Academy leagues.
 Led by club-endorsed coaches, the Timbers Academy system identifies and develops the top youth players in the state at these age levels and provides direct exposure to U.S. National Team coaches.
 The formation of the Timbers Academy teams will occurred in the late Spring of 2012.

 The pinnacle of the Timbers Academy system is the club’s top development team, the Portland Timbers U-23s, which competes in United Soccer Leagues’ Premier Development League (PDL).